pheymann/paulheymann-website/_posts/2020-05-28-on-reading-comprehension-original-thoughts.md

 ### Derivatives
 All works which are based on that foundations.
 They extend them, provide interpretations and opinions, or produce a partial, often condensed view of the matter.
 Translations can also fall into this category, but we will discuss this specific topic later on.

-Of course, it isn’t a statement about a works quality if it falls into one category or the other, but rather helps us to make a decision when to read what kind of book or paper.
+Of course, it isn’t a statement about a work's quality if it falls into one category or the other, but rather helps us to make a decision when to read what kind of book or paper.

 ### Foundational works for thorough understanding
 I recommend to an active reader to go with foundational works when he tries to achieve thorough understanding.
 The reasons for that are given in the following section.

 #### Building a knowledge foundation
 These works are the first of their kind.
-They do not require a priori understanding of the field to be comprehensible.
+They do not require a prior understanding of the field to be comprehensible.
 They do not cut away the context and history of how the work came into being.
 Foundational books and papers provide material to build up a strong knowledge foundation which is a prerequisite to understanding works which extend its field.

 Furthermore, when we acquired these basic mental tools we can put derived works into their context.
 We understand what they try to change and where their limitations are.